LukasLichten/Datalink/README.md

 Software is launched in order (but can not garantee there is enough spacing, so using a script and launching that might be recommended).

 `taskkill` is used to gracefully shutdown the apps after the game exits (which send `w_close` to all windows of the application).
 Some apps will then hide into the tray, and will be (like stuck tasks) after 5s terminated through use of the `/f` flag.

+Additionally a single `post_app` can be configured, allowing you to do clean up after the game (and apps exited).

 ### Configuring The Bridge
-The config is on a per Proton Prefix basis, located in `C:\users\steamuser\AppData\Roaming\Datalink\config.json` (although username might be different if the prefix is configured differently).
+The config is on a per Proton Prefix basis, located in `C:\users\steamuser\AppData\Roaming\Datalink\[name].json` (although username might be different if the prefix is configured differently).

 You can use the, present in this repository, config crate `datalink-bridge-config`,